lupyuen/lupyuen.github.io/src/rust5.md

 nsh>
 ```

-# Makefile Target and Main Function
+# Main Function and Makefile Target

 TODO: Earlier we saw 2 workarounds for our Ox64 Build...

+Ox64 Apps are a little more complicated then QEMU Apps

+Fix them in GSoC

 # What's Next